donmin062501/quant_strategy_with_python/README.md

 Please note that this is all self-studied off of one Korean book.

-Therefore, some terms are in Korean, but many are translated into English in comments.
+Therefore, some terms are in Korean, but most are translated into English in comments.

 While studying, I have...